grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

    <hr>

-The model has now been retrained with the addition of the extra Galaxy and now a new *most informative* point has been queried.
+The model has now been retrained with the addition of the extra Galaxy, and now a new *most informative* point has been queried.

 .. image:: ../../images/updated_queried_point.png

-As you can see the left branch of incorrect points has been largely reduced and so our accuracy has increased up to 86% for both training and validation.
+As you can see, the left branch of incorrect points has been largely reduced, and so our accuracy has increased up to 86% for both training and validation.

 Analysing the Performance Scores
 -------------------------------------